Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-4/glow-lights-with-for-loops.md

    end
    ```

-2. In scope of the for loop, set the brightness property of the light to the value in the control variable by typing `light.Brightness = brightnessChange`.
+2. In scope of the for loop, set the brightness property of the light to the value in the control variable by typing `light.Brightness = currentBrightness`.
 Now, when the loop runs, the light will become brighter.

    ```lua
    for currentBrightness = 0, 5, brightnessChange do